How to Make Fried Potatoes With Sausage, Sauerkraut, Onion, & Pepper

 I sliced up my peppers, onions and potatoes hours before I needed to start cooking.

 Trust me, Frank's Kraut knows how to make sauerkraut.

 New Ulm is a city in Minnesota, and this farmer sausage is made at the Cashwise shop.
 They do a good job seasoning their farmer sausage.

 I highly recommend them.

 We have purchased farmer sausage from various meat shops, but the Cashwise shop rates pretty high on our list.

 The flavor is a gentle savory blend of spices, there is a light flavor of garlic, and the sausage itself cooks up juicy, not dry.
 The perfect match for eating with fried potatoes.

 You put your oil in the pan and wait for the oil to heat up.

 How do you know when the oil is ready?

-Well, the easiest method that I know of, is to place one piece of onion in the oil and when you can hear it sizzling and perhaps catch a whiff of it's aroma while it's in that oil, it's time to put your potatoes in.
+Well, the easiest method that I know of is to place one piece of onion in the oil.
+When you can hear it sizzling, and perhaps catch a whiff of its aroma while it's in that oil, it's time to put your potatoes in.